 Please read all requirements to receive a vaccine for all locations below.

 You must click on the following links to set up an appointment for the following locations.
-Clinics are open to those who are 18 and older and that live in the State of Illinois.
+VCHD Clinics are open to those who are 18 and older for Moderna and Johnson and Johnson that live or work in the state of Illinois and open to those who are 12 and older for Pfizer.
 There is no cost for the vaccine.
 If someone cannot make the appointments online, they can call 217-431-2662 ext.
 263 or 264 and someone will be able to assist them.
 Please check the following dates and locations below as some will be 2nd dose only and some will be 1st or 2nd dose.

 Vermilion County Health Department

 Appointments Highly Recommended, but Walk-ins Welcome (see times for walk-ins for each appointment day and walk-ins will be determined by current supplies)